Brass outdoor faucet mounted on siding, how to fix a leaky outdoor faucet

 This is the most common leak.
 The washer at the bottom of the valve stem has compressed or cracked.

 2. Unscrew the stem assembly by turning the handle counterclockwise.
-The whole stem will come out of the faucet body.
+The whole stem comes out of the faucet body.

 3. At the bottom of the stem you’ll see a small washer held in place by a brass screw.